 Carabao Cup on Sky: Everton face Fleetwood test

-Watch Fleetwood vs Everton live on Sky Sports Football or Sky Sports Main Event; follow live coverage on our digital platforms; Chelsea and Arsenal also in action on Wednesday
+Watch Fleetwood vs Everton live on Sky Sports Football or Sky Sports Main Event; Chelsea, Arsenal, Newcastle also in action on Wednesday; Liverpool, Man City play Thursday; Follow live coverage on our digital platforms and watch all the goals and highlights after full-time

 Watch Fleetwood vs Everton live on Sky Sports Football or Sky Sports Main Event; follow live coverage on our digital platforms